showered_with_creativity_w1 GRADIENT6.jpg

 ABOUT andrew

 I've spent most of my adult life in rooms where things are hard.
 Camp dining halls full of kids learning to manage a disease that will never leave them.
 Crisis lines at two in the morning with someone who isn't sure they want to be alive tomorrow.
 Council chambers where a community's future hangs on a zoning vote.
 Shelters where a person's entire life fits in a backpack.
+And quieter rooms too — coaching sessions where someone is trying to find language for the thing they most need to change, or a team realizing that the technology problem they hired me to solve is actually a people problem wearing a systems mask.

 My research sits at the intersection of embodied therapeutic process, crisis intervention, and psychedelic-assisted therapy.